cradlebio/custom-predictor-template/README.md

 scalar floating point value per sequence and per predictor output (as defined in the metadata).
 The response contains a JSON body with the folowing fields:

-- `scores`: A list-of-list representing a 2-dimensional array of shape `num_sequences × num_outputs`, each scalar being of floating point type.
+- `scores`: An array-of-arrays representing a 2-dimensional array of shape `num_sequences × num_outputs`, each scalar being of floating point type.
    `num_outputs` in the inner dimension and `num_sequences` the outer dimension.